 U-M experts work with city officials on their research and evidence-based strategies to enhance economic mobility.
 U-M also works with the community to evaluate initiatives and their impact on economic mobility, in addition to providing technical support and data analysis.
 Partnerships pair dozens of U-M experts with the leadership of city departments including housing, workforce, education, health, evaluation, transportation, and public safety.

-Current projects include (see Poverty Solutions for a full listing):
+Current projects focus on these priority areas (see Poverty Solutions for a full listing of projects):